MicrosoftDocs/xamarin-docs/docs/ios/data-cloud/intro-to-cloudkit.md

 References provide the mechanism behind Cascading Deletes.
 If a parent record is deleted from the database, any child records (as specified in a Relationship) will automatically be deleted from the database as well.

 > [!NOTE]
-> **Note**: Dangling Pointers are a possibility when using CloudKit.
+> Dangling Pointers are a possibility when using CloudKit.
 For example, by the time the application has fetched a list of record pointers, selected a record and then asked for the record, the record might no longer exist in the database.
 An application must be coded to handle this situation gracefully.

 While not required, Back References are preferred when working with the CloudKit Framework.
 Apple has fine-tuned the system to make this the most efficient type of reference.